dxps/dioxus_playground/dioxus-05-test-storage/readme.md

 ## Using `dioxus` git version 0.5 w/ `dioxus_sdk`'s storage

 The purpose of this sample is to test Dioxus git version 0.5 with `dioxus_sdk` crate.
+It didn't worked.

-It didn't worked, and used `web_sys` crate as an alternative.
+Ended up using `web_sys` crate as an alternative.

 <br/>

 ### Prerequisites

 1. Install npm: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm